MS Degree Requirements

 Comprehensive Chemical Knowledge Examination

-The purpose of this requirement is to confirm that students have achieved an advanced understanding of, and a comprehensive training in, the chemical sciences.
-The tests cover a wide range of material, so that students will have a chance to show what they have learned.
-The department administers the standardized American Chemical Society exams in biochemistry and in inorganic, organic, physical and analytical/instrumental chemistry.
+The purpose of this requirement is to confirm that students have achieved an advanced understanding of, and a comprehensive training in, the chemical sciences The tests cover a wide range of material, so that students will have a chance to show what they have learned.
+The department administers the standardized American Chemical Society exams in biochemistry, inorganic, organic, physical and a choice between analytical or instrumental chemistry.
 Students must pass three of the five exams in order to graduate.
 Students do not have to take all 5 available exams.
 Students are only permitted to retake an exam in a given subject, once.
 A retake must be taken at least 4 weeks after taking the exam the first time.

 Only the three highest scoring exams are considered.
 Therefore, students are free to choose to take three, four or five of the exams.
 Students may pass up to two of the exams in any quarter prior to their graduating quarter.
 Their last exam will be taken in the same quarter they plan to graduate.